-Hamilton is a demographer by training with a special interest in population trends and poverty.
-She has served in several organizations including as president of NetAid, director of program planning and external relations at the Migration Policy Institute, and as the deputy director of social policy at the Center for Strategic and International Studies.
-Within the philanthropic sector, Hamilton joined the Alcoa Foundation to oversee global grantmaking in 25 countries, as diverse as Brazil, Guinea, and Hungary.
-She also served at the Howard Gilman Foundation where she worked on HIV/AIDS research and prevention and on environmental conservation.
+Kim is a demographer by training with a special interest in population trends and poverty.
+Prior to joining the foundation in 2007, Kim served in several organizations including as president of NetAid, director of program planning and external relations at the Migration Policy Institute, and as the deputy director of social policy at the Center for Strategic and International Studies.
+Within the philanthropic sector, Kim oversaw global grantmaking at the Alcoa Foundation in 25 countries and helped create the first-ever grantmaking strategy at the Howard Gilman Foundation where she worked on HIV/AIDS research and prevention and on environmental conservation.

-Hamilton received her doctorate in demography from Brown University, a master's degree from the Johns Hopkins School of Advanced International Studies in African studies, and a bachelor’s degree from the Robert D. Clark Honors College of the University of Oregon in French and International Studies.
+Kim received her doctorate in demography from Brown University, a master's degree from the Johns Hopkins School of Advanced International Studies in African studies and international economics, and a bachelor’s degree from the Robert D. Clark Honors College of the University of Oregon in French and International Studies.
+She has published several articles on migration and development.